Skip to content

 Wi‑Fi in Taipei (what to expect)

 Hotel Wi‑Fi is usually fine, and many cafés offer Wi‑Fi as well.
-Taipei also has public Wi‑Fi networks, but treat public networks as convenience, not as a secure place for sensitive logins.
+Taipei also runs a free public network, iTaiwan, available in many public spaces—but treat any public network as convenience, not as a secure place for sensitive logins.

-If you need to do something high-stakes (banking, work logins), use your mobile data or a trusted connection.
+If you need to do something high-stakes (banking, work logins), use your own mobile data or a trusted connection.
+Public Wi‑Fi is best for quick, low-stakes tasks like checking a map or a transit time.

 • Cafés: often have Wi‑Fi, but quality varies by location and crowd level